alphagov/paas-cf/README.md

 If you do not have valid certificates for your PaaS environment you can use the `--skip-ssl-validation` switch to bypass the warnings.

+Also to note, it takes a while for deployer-concourse to create your environment.
+You can still log in and make use of it while the tests take place.

 # Additional notes